shruthipv96/portfolio/docs/Skills.md

 > `SVN`

 ---
-## Non-Technical
+# Non-Technical
 {: .fs-8 }
 ---

-Non-Technical:
+{: .highlight}
-• Team player
+> Team player
+>
-• Good communication skills
+> Good communication skills
+>
-• Multitasking
+> Multitasking
+>
-• Organizing
+> Organizing
+>
-• Powerpoint presentation
+> Powerpoint presentation

 ---
-## Leadership
+# Leadership
 {: .fs-8 }
 ---
+{: .highlight}
+> Product Owner for static obstacle modelling
+>
-Lead innovation activity for
+> Lead innovation activity for patent filing
-patent filing
+>
-• Lead a team of 3 for a proof of concept of XY plotter based test automation
+> Lead a team of 3 for a proof of concept of XY plotter based test automation
+>
-• Technical Co-Head of EEE
-department for Amrita Annual
-Techfest, Anokha 2017
+> Technical Co-Head of EEE department for Amrita Annual Techfest, Anokha 2017
+>
-• Secretary for Technical
-Association of EEE department
+> Secretary for Technical Association of EEE department

+---